Fitness Model Stephanie Sanzo Flaunts Sculpted Figure On Instagram

 Stephanie Sanzo took to popular social media platform Instagram on Wednesday to show off her gym-honed figure and leave her followers an inspirational message.

-In the mirror selfie, the Australian fitness model dons tight, black short-shorts that hug her hips and upper thighs while leaving her bulging leg muscles on full display.
-She pairs the tiny shorts with a blue sports bra that shows off a glimpse of her cleavage and allows viewers an unobstructed view of her toned abdomen.
+In the mirror selfie, the Australian fitness model sports tight, black short-shorts that hug her hips and upper thighs while leaving her bulging leg muscles on full display.
+She pairs the tiny shorts with a blue sports bra that shows off a glimpse of her cleavage and gives viewers an unobstructed view of her toned abdomen.

-The model accessorized with a ring, watch, and thin gold necklace while adding a pair of black glasses to complete the look.
-She wore her long, blonde tresses in a loose braid that hung over one shoulder and added thick black mascara and painted lips to make her features pop.
+The model accessorized with a ring, watch, and thin gold necklace while adding a pair of black-framed glasses to complete the look.
+She wore her long, blond tresses in a loose braid that hung over one shoulder and added thick black mascara and lipstick to make her features pop.
 As she snapped the photo, she showed off her white-painted nails and famous, bright smile.

 In the caption of the fitness trainer’s latest snap, she tells her 1.7 million followers that they can’t expect other people to believe in their goals if they don’t believe in themselves first.
 She adds that the goal should be to recognize their potential so that they know how much value they have to offer.
-Stephanie followed up on the inspirational message with several hashtags, including #fitnessquotes and #bodybuildingwoman.
+Stephanie followed up the inspirational message with several hashtags, including #fitnessquotes and #bodybuildingwoman.

-The body builder’s followers were thrilled with her most recent post, leaving over 25,000 likes in the first two hours of being posted in addition to hundreds of comments in which they asked the fitness guru questions and complimented her on her figure.
+The bodybuilder’s followers were thrilled with her most recent post, giving it over 25,000 likes in the first two hours of being posted in addition to hundreds of comments in which they asked the fitness guru questions and complimented her on her figure.

 “How many times do you train legs a week!?
 Ughhh I wish I had your legs!
 You’re amazing,” one Instagram user commented.